RetiaLLC/S2-Nugget/README.md

 Plug board into a USB port on your computer using a data/sync cable.
 Make sure it is the only board plugged in, and that a charge-only cable is not being used.

-Press and hold down the BOOT or 0 button.

-Press and release the RESET or RST button.
+Press and hold down the BOOT or 0 button, press and release the RESET or RST button, and then release the BOOT button.

-Release the BOOT button.

 In the Chrome browser, navigate to: https://adafruit.github.io/Adafruit_WebSerial_ESPTool/